Oxygen BioChem (OBC™)

 The resultant calcium hydroxide (hydrated lime) that is produced serves several purposes.
-First of all, it increases the total dissolved ion concentration, which makes the solution less likely to leach metals from the soil into the groundwater.
+First, it increases the total dissolved ion concentration, making the solution less likely to leach metals from the soil into the groundwater.
 Secondly, the calcium from the hydrated lime will precipitate the sulfate that is produced during the consumption of the persulfate.
 The calcium sulfate (gypsum) precipitation helps to reduce sulfate groundwater concentrations, which may impact the secondary drinking water standard of 250 ppm.

-The mixture in OBC™ provides chemical oxidation as well as electron acceptors (oxygen and sulfate) for longer term biological oxidation.
+The mixture in OBC™ provides chemical oxidation as well as electron acceptors (oxygen and sulfate) for longer-term biological oxidation.
 The predominant short-term reaction is chemical oxidation, while the longer-term remediation process is biological oxidation.
-OBC™ has the advantages over more traditional oxygen compounds used for bioremediation in that is works on a broader range of contaminants.
+OBC™ has the advantage over more traditional oxygen compounds used for bioremediation in that it works on a broader range of contaminants.

 Table 1.
 Contaminants Treated by Oxygen BioChem (OBC™)